song: Black Hole Sun

 year: 1994

-A corner case in a new corner of the city.
-It sits on the horizon like sun at the end of the day.
-A disk at edge, teetering over oblivion.
+A corner case on the edge of the city.
+It sits on the horizon like the sun at the end of the day, a luminous disk teetering over oblivion.

-I sit next to the burger stand in Chinatown waiting for my name to be called from the brightly lit service window, a contrast to the moody red and washed-out greens of the plaza around me.
-You could even call it charming.
+I sit next to the only burger stand in Chinatown waiting for my name to be called from the brightly lit service window, a modern contrast to the faded red and washed-out greens of the plaza around me.
+Some people call it charming.

-About halfway down the side-street I sit next to exists the Grand Star, and I remember the posters on MySpace for the Transistor, a place that I never got to see.
-It was for a late twenties crowd in the mid two-thousands, so those people are in their mid-forties now.
-My friend Alex and I talk about those places whenever we see each other.
-He was there in that time, fresh out of college and not sure whether to stay or to go and with a shitty apartment in North Hollywood.
-It was between Pittsburgh and here, and during that time he always felt that he should’ve chosen Pittsburgh.
+Down a side-street that leads into the plaza there’s the Grand Star and I remember posters on MySpace for Transistor, a place that I never got to see.
+It was for a late twenties crowd in the mid two-thousands, so those people are in their mid to late forties now.
+I have a friend who was there at that time.
+Fresh out of college and not sure whether to stay or go to Pittsburgh.
+He lived in a shitty apartment in North Hollywood and during that era he had moments where he felt he should’ve chosen Pittsburgh.
 “It could’ve been worse,” he often reminds me, “But it was definitely weird.”

-Our present world is different.
-The largely spaced out LA basin has been awkwardly stitched together by broken Southern California dreams over the last fifty years and we have found a space in the gray that’s without question unique.
-I get the feeling that long planted seeds are currently blooming in our present narrative and that there’s something in the air.
+Our present is a mess.
+The largely spaced out LA basin has been awkwardly stitched together by Southern California dreams over the last century and we are now in a space that’s without question unique.
+I sometimes get the feeling that long planted seeds are about to bloom and that there’s something in the air.
 Don’t you feel it?

 I feel like a sun about to burst and when the anxiety comes as it inevitably does I catch it and slow it down and remember that I probably still have a billion years left and that always makes me happy and then I hear my name.